August 2009

 doing with me.
 She's singing alto in the choir, and thoroughly

 enjoying the challenge.
-There's a once a week teacher's pop band at my
+There's a once a week teacher's pop band at

-mixer and speakers built right into the clubhouse).
+mixer and speakers built right into the clubhouse.
 Looking

 beyond, I have a

-music contact on cruise ships who provided me with a repertoire list to
+music contact on cruise ships who provided me with a repertoire list

-work toward playing keyboard and trumpet in a cruise ship orchestra,
+work toward playing keyboard and trumpet in a cruise ship orchestra.

 In some of the groups of